 Stephanie M. Forgas, MS

-Stephanie Forgas received a Bachelor of Science degree in Applied Physiology and Kinesiology, as well as a Master of Science degree in Health Education and Behavior, from the University of Florida.
-She is a Certified Health Education Specialist, with a special interest in understanding the impact of health education and preventive health behaviors on long-term health outcomes within marginalized communities.
+Stephanie received a Bachelor of Science degree in Applied Physiology and Kinesiology, as well as a Master of Science degree in Health Education and Behavior, from the University of Florida.
+Stephanie has a special interest in understanding the impact of health education and preventive health behaviors on long-term health outcomes within marginalized communities.
 During college and graduate school, Stephanie's research focused on the benefits of exercise on both physical and cognitive health.
-Her hobbies include reading, traveling, practicing yoga, and spending time with her family.
+Her hobbies include reading, traveling, working out, and spending time with her family.

 Youngchul Kim, PhD